Jeniffer393/full-stack-assessment/README.md

        Than, goto Realm settings and select partial import from the Action dropdown on Top right corner.

-       Copy and paste the content of "Geocento-realm" json file inside the Resource file and click import.
+       Copy and paste the content of "Geocento-realm" json file inside the Resource file, tick all the resources you want to import and click import.

        Update the password Credentials of user: geouser1 in the Users tab.